KGharib/Detecting-Sarcasam-on-Reddit/README.md

 <br><br>
 ### Pre-Processing Steps
 - Explanatory Data Analysis of each column and checking the distribution
 - finding which columns contribute to the label most
+- Inspecting the different subreddits
+- Checking distrubtion of labels
 <br><br>
 ### Statistical Anaylsis